-Member contributions other than cost sharing (whether paid by the employer or the employee) are in addition to the above rates.
-The employer contribution rates in this report do not reflect any cost sharing arrangement you may have with your employees.
+Member contributions other than cost sharing (whether paid by the employer or the employee) are in addition to the above.
+The employer contributions in this report do not reflect any cost sharing arrangement you may have with your employees.

-The estimate for 2017-18 also assumes that there are no future contract amendments and no liability gains or losses (such as larger than expected pay increases, more retirements than expected, etc.).
-This is a very important assumption because these gains and losses do occur and can have a significant impact on your contribution rate.
-Even for the largest plans, such gains and losses often cause a change in the employer's contribution rate of one or two percent of payroll and may be even larger in some less common instances.
-These gains and losses cannot be predicted in advance so the projected employer contribution rates are just estimates.
-Your actual rate for 2017-18 will be provided in next year's report.
+The estimates for Fiscal Year 2018-19 also assume that there are no future contract amendments and no liability gains or losses (such as larger than expected pay increases, more retirements than expected, etc.).
+This is a very important assumption because these gains and losses do occur and can have a significant impact on required contributions.
+These gains and losses cannot be predicted in advance so the projected employer contributions are just estimates.
+The actual required employer contributions for Fiscal Year 2018-19 will be provided in next year's report.
+SAFETY PLAN OF THE CITY OF NEWPORT BEACH (CalPERS ID: 1545983430) Annual Valuation Report as of June 30, 2015 Page 2